Skgland/plwm/README.md

 ```
 to your `.xinitrc` should solve this problem.

-**plwm doesn't start!
-What's going on?**

-Most likely your configuration is faulty.
+**My configuration doesn't work!**

 Run `plwm --check`, then you should see the problem.
+Consult the [table here](#configuration) to see the proper type for each setting.
+E.g. make sure you use double quotes for _strings_ and single quotes for _atoms_.

-If you don't see a config error, then please report it as an issue.
-Preferably by attaching any message plwm dumps to stderr or to its logfile with `-l`.
+If you don't see any error, then please report it as an issue by attaching your config and any message plwm dumps to stderr or to its logfile with `-l`.

 **Something is missing...**

+tl;dr plwm is a window manager, not a full-fledged desktop environment.

-plwm is minimal in the sense that it doesn't try to solve problems outside of a window manager's domain, especially if they are easily served by other programs (see [here](https://en.wikipedia.org/wiki/Unix_philosophy)):
+plwm is minimal in the sense that it doesn't try to solve problems outside of a wm's domain, especially if they are easily served by other programs (see [here](https://en.wikipedia.org/wiki/Unix_philosophy)):

 * Don't want a status bar?
 You're set.
 Want one (or more)?
 Here are a few: [polybar](https://polybar.github.io/), [lemonbar](https://github.com/LemonBoy/bar), [xmobar](https://codeberg.org/xmobar/xmobar)
 * Want transparent windows or other effects?
 Use a compositor like [picom](https://wiki.archlinux.org/title/Picom)